porterbmoody/balmingilead/content/posts/Response to 'Is Mormonism a Cult'.md

 [Spencer Kimball](https://www.churchofjesuschrist.org/study/manual/teachings-spencer-w-kimball/chapter-19?lang=eng)

+It is clea that the Godhead is made up of 3 distinct beings, Heavenly Father, Jesus Christ, and the Holy Ghost.
+Heavenly Father and Jesus Christ each have seperate physical bodies, but the Holy Ghost is just a spirit, He does not have a physical body.
+We also learn from Abreham that the Gods created the light.

 ## Nature of God

 - God used to be a man on another planet, (Mormon Doctrine, p.
 321; Joseph Smith, Times and Seasons, vol. 5, p.
 613-614; Orson Pratt, Journal of Discourses, vol. 2, p.
 345; Brigham Young, Journal of Discourses, vol. 7, p.
 333).